 Trail Runner Advantages

 What are trail runners?
 They’re running shoes designed for use on hiking trails, with grippy lugged soles that usually provide good traction in dry and muddy conditions.
-Most trail runners are well ventilated to help dry perspiration and to drain water if they get wet.
+Most trail runners are well-ventilated to help dry perspiration and drain water if they get wet.
 Some are lined with Gore-tex or other waterproof/breathable layers but most aren’t.
-On average, you can expect to get about 250 miles from a pair trail runners before the soles wear down although this can differ by make and model.
+On average, you can expect to get about 300-500 miles from a pair of trail runners before the soles wear down although this can differ by make and model.

 Trail runners are lighter weight than hiking boots so you have more energy to hike farther.
 They’re cooler and usually better ventilated so your feet sweat less, which can reduce blisters.
 Trail runners are softer and don’t usually require a long break-in period before you can wear them for a long hike.
 They also dry faster than boots because they’re often not waterproof, which can slow down the drying process.

 Generally speaking, trail runners are good for hiking on maintained trails in non-freezing weather.
 But they can become less advantageous the farther you stray from that set of parameters.

 Popular Trail Runners

 - Hoka One One Speedgoat Trail Running Shoes

 - La Sportiva Ultra Raptor II Trail Running Shoes

 Trail runners can’t be worn comfortably when temperatures drop below freezing because they’re not insulated.
 When there’s snow and ice on the ground, you’ll be much more comfortable wearing a waterproof and insulated hiking boot.